marianadacunha/marianadacunha/README.md

 My name is Mariana and these are some things I like to work with:

+- 🎨 UX/UI Design
 - 💻 Web Development
-- 🎨 UX/UI Design
-- 📚 I’m currently learning more about JavaScript and Python
+- 📚 I’m currently learning more UI Design
 - 📫 You can reach me at [LinkedIn](https://www.linkedin.com/in/marianadacunha/) or by [E-Mail](mailto:marianadacunhamarques@gmail.com)